codebrainz/libfg2/README.markdown

 Introduction
 ------------

 Libfg2 is a C library which provides access to video input devices such as frame grabber cards, webcams, and TV tuner devices under kernels which support Video4Linux2.
 Using the excellent libv4l library, libfg2 provides access to most devices, independent of which pixel formats they use.
-Libfg2 also provides functions to convert video frames to popular in-memory formats such as those used by Gtk+, SDL, Imlib2, and OpenCV.

 The library began with me hacking on the libfg library to support the Video4Linux2 API.
 I just started going through each function modifying each one to work with V4L2, renaming a few things along the way, and Libfg2 is the result.

 Example
 -------